mphan10/mphan10/README.md

 Software Engineer
 -----------------

 I'm a software engineer based out of Salt Lake City, UT.
 I have more than 10yrs experience in full stack dev.
-I love creating and using new tech so I lean towards frontend development and working on innovative projects.
-In my free time, I enjoy golfing, working out, hanging with friends and learning.
+I love creating and using new tech.
+I lean towards frontend development and love working on innovative projects.
+In my free time I enjoy golfing, working out, hanging with friends and learning.

 * 🌍  I'm based in Salt Lake City
 * 🖥️  See my portfolio at [mike-phan.com](http://mike-phan.com/)